didi/thrift-mock/README.md

     Assert.assertEquals(msg.getMsg(), "hello");

 ```
+## Todo
+* thrift-mock don't support aysnc call yet, but we will support it in next release version.

 ## Contributing
 Welcome to contribute by creating issues or sending pull requests.
 See [Contributing Guide](./CONTRIBUTING.md) for guidelines.